 In the basic monitoring condition the shallow movement rate will be displayed in movements per minute Or If the Max/Min Shallow Movement Recorder is enabled (in HIDDEN menu) this will show instead.

-Following this, if a Bed Occupancy Sensor is fitted, the word VACANT will appear when appropriate.
+Following this, if a Bed Occupancy Sensor is fitted, the word VACANT or In Bed will appear when appropriate.

 However: